jwhiss/testvault-alerts/README.md

 Use the `--reset-config` flag to choose a new folder.

-When alertSender.py is run it downloads new results, checks each PDF for positive results and then emails SEND_TO with a summary of any clients whose tests were positive for one or more drugs.
+When alertSender.py is run it downloads new results, checks each PDF for positive results and then emails your SMTP address with a summary of any clients whose tests were positive for one or more drugs.

 # Automatic Scheduling